 Dikes, sills, and lava flows come from huge chambers of magma that may be several kilometers below the surface.
 Usually the magma cools at an intermediate rate producing an intermediate structure, either a glassy base containing a few large crystals or a ground mass of very fine crystals.
 Such rock is described as hypabyssal.
 In some areas, the igneous activity finished many millions of years ago, so that even the magma chambers themselves have solidified.
 Rocks cooled at such great depths below the surface are called plutonic after the Roman god of the underworld, Pluto.
 The time taken for solidification to be completed may be millions of years.
 Crystals large enough to be seen with the naked eye are able to form.
 Examples of such crystalline rocks are granite, usually light-colored (pink or gray), and the dark, heavy gabbros.

 Erosion may lay bare these old magma reservoirs.
 When of great size they are called batholiths.
 Sometimes the roof of the batholith extends upward into many domes.
-One of the largest batholiths, in the United States, is over 1,500 km long and 240 km wide.
+One of the largest batholiths, in the United States, is over 1,500 kilometers long and 240 kilometers wide.

 The quantity of silica present in the original magma is used in classifying the resulting igneous rock.
 If a lot of silica is present, it will combine with all the metal oxides present, and some free silica will remain.
 Rocks of this type are said to be acidic.
 If only a small quantity of silica remains in the uncombined state, the rocks are described as intermediate.
 The so-called basic rocks have even less silica and none of it remains in the free state.
 Finally, there are sometimes found heavy, dark, ultra-basic rocks, so poor in silica that none of the metal oxides is completely converted to silicates.